Gallic group

-Remarkably, recent observations revealed that the largest member of the group, Albiorix, displays actually two different colours: one compatible with Erriapus and Tarvos, and another less red.
+Remarkably, recent observations revealed that the largest member of the group, Albiorix, actually displays two different colours: one compatible with Erriapus and Tarvos, and another less red.
 Instead of the common progenitor, it was postulated that Tarvos and Erriapus could be fragments of Albiorix, leaving a large, less red crater.
-Such an impact would require a body with the diameter in excess of 1 km and relative velocity close to 5 km/s, resulting in a large crater with the radius of 12 km.
+Such an impact would require a body with the diameter in excess of 1.25 km and relative velocity of 4.79 km/s, resulting in a large crater with the radius of 12 km.
 Numerous, very large craters observed on Phoebe, prove the existence of such collisions in the Saturnian system's past.

 The discovery of 20 new moons of Saturn was announced in October 2019 by a team led by Scott S. Sheppard using the Subaru Telescope at Mauna Kea.
-One of them, S/2004 S 24, is also prograde, but it orbits much further away from Saturn than the four known Gallic moons.
+One of them, S/2004 S 24, is also prograde and of similar inclination, but it orbits much further away from Saturn than the other Gallic moons.
 This moon will nevertheless also receive a name from Gallic mythology.

-The four members of the group discovered before 2019 are (in order of increasing distance from Saturn):
+The seventeen members of the group are (in order by date announcement):